Raainman/DahuaEvents/README.md

 Docker/Python service for attaching to Dahua camera events api.
 Posts messages to mqtt upon events.

-My personal setup is to connect DahuaEvents via MQTT to Domoticz (Home automation).
+My personal setup is to connect DahuaEvents via MQTT / NodeRed to Domoticz (Home automation).

 if you have any questions or remarks drop me a mail at raainman.github@gmail.com